 Coming to work every day, including holidays, Mr. Dilworth looked forward to his afternoons off.
-On those afternoons, he could visit extended family and deposit some of his wages at the St. Luke’s Penny Saver’s Bank, managed by his wife’s cousin, Maggie L. Walker.
+On those afternoons, he could visit extended family and deposit some of his wages at the St. Luke’s Penny Saving’s Bank.
 On occasion, he treated his children to round-trip rides on the streetcars.
 On alternating Sunday evenings, he joined his family at evening worship at Mount Vernon Baptist Church.
 William Dilworth worked at Maymont for six years, leaving after Mrs. Dooley’s death in 1925.
 Her bequest of $1000 helped him purchase a home on Idlewood Avenue.
 For a few years, he was headwaiter at the Jefferson Hotel, and from the mid-1930’s until the late 1950’s, he worked as a butler for the J.P.
 Taylor family on Monument Avenue.
 He died in 1961 at age 85.